How advisors add value to your farm management plan

 Beyond doing your tax return, accountants can work with farmers as business advisors.

-“Your accountant should be able to help you understand the financial impact of larger decisions by running cash flow projections, and answer/ask key questions,” says Maggie Van Camp, BDO Canada’s national agricultural practice development leader.
+“Your accountant should be able to help you understand the financial impact of larger decisions by running cash flow projections, and answer/ask key questions,” says Maggie Van Camp, co-founder and director of strategic change at Loft32 and CEO of Redcrest Farms.

 Lenders